Refer to our general information on volunteers if you are still unsure whether the model WHS laws apply to your volunteer organisation.

 Are volunteers covered by the model WHS laws?

 Yes, unless they are volunteering on behalf of a ‘volunteer association.’
-A volunteer association is a group of volunteers working together for one or more community purposes.
-An organisation of volunteers that does not employ any person to carry out any work for them is not covered by the model WHS Act.
+A volunteer association is a group of volunteers working together for one or more community purposes and none of the volunteers or the association itself employs a person to carry out any work for the association.
+Volunteer associations are not covered by the model WHS Act.

 What is a PCBU’s WHS duty to volunteers in relation to COVID-19?